andreipfeiffer/css-in-js/README.md

 - cannot use nesting, like `& span`, or `&:hover`
 - don't know how to see/debug client toggled styles, as they are nowhere to be found in dev tools (in production)
 - user input styles: it generates a new class name for each change, but it removes the old one
+- unique class names are added to elements that are not targetted in style definition (highly polluted html)
+- SSR styles are sent as `<style>` tag, which prevents paralel resourse fetch, thus increasing FCP

 ```
 Page                                                           Size     First Load JS